 -- Pinners: all users on Pinterest whose names contain your search terms

 Now, look at the search bar itself.
 Notice that your search terms have been turned into keywords (“shoes,” in this example).
-You can add more keywords to refine your search by clicking in the search bar, typing more terms in, and pressing the "Enter" key (or clicking a keyword suggestion in the drop-down menu that appears); or by clicking one of Pinterest's suggestions directly below the search bar.
+You can add more keywords to refine your search by clicking in the search bar, typing more terms in, and pressing the "Enter" key (or clicking a keyword suggestion in the drop-down menu that appears); or by clicking one of the suggestions directly below the search bar.

 You can also remove an individual keyword by clicking the "X" beside it in the search bar, or remove all keywords at once and start a fresh search by clicking the "X" at the rightmost edge of the search bar.